FurryCoders/FALocalRepo/README.md

 ## Cookies

 The scraping library used by this program needs two specific cookies from a logged-in FurAffinity session.
 These are cookie `a` and cookie `b`.

-As of 2020-08-09 these take the form of hexadecimal strings like `356f5962-5a60-0922-1c11-65003b703038`.
+The cookies' values usually take the form of hexadecimal strings like `356f5962-5a60-0922-1c11-65003b703038`.

-The easiest way to obtain these cookies is by using a browser extension to extract your cookies and then search for `a` and `b`.<br>
+The easiest way to obtain these cookies is by using a browser extension to extract them and then search for `a` and `b`.<br>
 Alternatively, the storage inspection tool of a desktop browser can also be used.
-For example on Mozilla's Firefox this can be opened with the &#8679;F9 shortcut.
+For example on Mozilla's Firefox this can be opened with &#8679;F9, on Safari with &#8997;&#8984;I, etc.

 To set the cookies use the `config cookies` command.
 See [#Configuration](#configuration) for more details.